lizardfs/documentation/source/devguide/creating_workspace.rst

   libisal2, current boost edition, autoconf-2.69.

-These dependencies can be obtained from our centos repositories and should work on all 3 enterprise repos.
+These dependencies can be obtained from our CentOS repositories and should work on all 3 enterprise repos.

 .. _workspace_centos7: